Search for a rare disease

 Clinical diagnosis involves identification of MTC, PCC, and eventually PHPT.
 The diagnosis of MTCis performed byultrasound (US) of the neck and dosage of serum levels of calcitonic (Ctn) and carcinoembryonic antigen (CEA).
 Ctn >10pg/ml is indicative of MTC.
 Screening of PCC consists of measuring free plasma metanephrines and normetanephrines or 24-hour urinary metanephrines and normetanephrines.
 Adrenal imaging with CT or MRI is indicated in patients with positive biochemical results.
 A positive genetic testing of RET gene confirms the clinical diagnosis in affected patients.

-Differential diagnoses include MTC and Hirshsprung's disease (see these terms).
+Differential diagnoses include MTC and Hirschsprung disease.

 Prenatal diagnosis is possible and can identify mutations in the offspring of RET mutation carriers.

 MEN2 is an autosomal-dominant syndrome and parents have a 50% chance of passing on the RET gene mutation to their offspring independently by sex.